 Clavis can experience unscheduled closures due to a number of situations outside of the school's control.
 These can include reasons such as severe weather, unsafe conditions around the school, or imposed government closures (eg, pandemic, holiday/celebration, or civil unrest).
 During the threat of severe weather, parents should listen to the radio for communiques to know if schools will be open or closed.
 The Mauritius Meteorological Services (www.metservice.intnet.mu) provides the most up-to-date official weather warnings for the island.
-All schools must close if there is a cyclone 'Warning Class 2' or if there is torrential rain (defined as receiving 100mm or more of rain within 12 hours).
+All schools must close if there is a cyclone 'Warning Class 2', if there is torrential rain (defined as receiving 100mm or more of rain within 12 hours) or other heavy rain warnings that could result in areas of severe flooding in any areas of Mauritius.
 Depending on the situation, Clavis will shift to modified distance learning for that day/those days.
-In the case of extended closures (as seen during the pandemic lockdown in 2020), the school will revert to full-time distance learning.
+In the case of extended closures (as seen during the pandemic lockdowns), the school will revert to full-time distance learning.
 For further information, please see the Distance Learning section below for more information.